Cats are interesting animals with bold personalities. And, the anatomy of a cat differs from other pet species.

 Cats have an intricate muscular system that allows them to jump, run, and climb.
 With all of their muscles working together in their hind and front legs, cats are able to swiftly move and play.

 The joints in your pet's body connect bones and help them move.
-Like dogs, cats can suffer from degenerative joint diseases in their shoulders, hip joint, knees, and elbows.
+Like dogs, cats can suffer from degenerative joint diseases in their shoulders, hip joints, knees, and elbows.

 Your cat's organs play an essential role in their overall health.
 There are many organs in cats, including the: